 Note 1.
-BA2, A6, A8 and A11~ A14 are RFU and must be programmed to 0 during MRS. Note 2.
+Reserved for future use and must be set to 0 when programming the MR.

+Note 2.
 The Rtt_WR value can be applied during writes even when Rtt_Nom is disabled.
 During write leveling, Dynamic ODT is not available.

 - Partial Array Self-Refresh (PASR)